 Any unclaimed reimbursement allowance rolls over to the next month and accumulates to build up a balance of unclaimed reimbursements until the end of the calendar year, when it zeroes back out.

-Remember, the QSEHRA is a reimbursement facility, not a savings account.
+Remember, QSEHRA and ICHRA plans are a reimbursement facility, not a savings account.
 The rollover amounts are allowances that can be claimed for reimbursement, rather than cash available to use anytime.
 At the end of a calendar year, any unclaimed allowance will be lost.

 John Smith is entitled to $300 per month in tax-free health reimbursements.
 His company has set up the HRA to reimburse him for both monthly premiums and additional medical expenses.
 His monthly premium is only $150 per month, and he has not had any additional medical expenses (prescriptions, doctor visits, etc.) for three months.
 That means that for three months, he has accumulated $450 in unclaimed reimbursements.